rocky-linux/documentation/docs/guides/cloud/migration-to-new-azure-images.md

 ## Step 5: Update DNS records (if applicable)

-If accessing your VM through a specific domain, you will need to update your DNS records to point to the IP address of the new VM.
+If you access your VM through a specific domain, you must update your DNS records to point to the new VM's IP address.

 ## Step 6: Decommission old VM